UCSF-DataSci/datasci223_assignment7/02_llm_api_chat.md

    - Problem: Authentication errors
    - Solution: Verify API key and environment variables

-2. **Response Quality Issues**:
+2. **Response Parsing Issues**:
+   - Problem: Unexpected response format
+   - Solution: Add error handling for different response structures
-   - Problem: Irrelevant or generic responses
+   - Problem: Empty or error responses
-   - Solution: Improve system prompt and use larger models
-   - Problem: Inconsistent formatting
-   - Solution: Post-process responses or use structured output prompts
+   - Solution: Provide meaningful fallback responses

-3. **Performance Issues**:
+3. **CLI Issues**:
-   - Problem: Slow response times
-   - Solution: Use smaller models or implement caching
-   - Problem: High API costs
-   - Solution: Optimize prompt length and use free tier models

-4. **Ethical Considerations**:
-   - Problem: Medical advice liability
+   - Problem: Arguments not parsed correctly
-   - Solution: Add clear disclaimers and focus on educational content
+   - Solution: Test with different argument combinations
-   - Problem: Privacy concerns
+   - Problem: Script not executable
-   - Solution: Don't store or log sensitive user queries
+   - Solution: Check file permissions

+## What to Submit

+1. Your implementation of the chat scripts:
+   - Basic requirement: `utils/one_off_chat.py` for single prompt/response chat
+   - Stretch goal (optional): `utils/conversation.py` for contextual chat
+   - Testing script: `utils/test_chat.py` to evaluate your implementation

+2. Test results in `results/part_2/example.txt` with the following format:
+   - Usage examples section showing how to run your scripts
+   - Test results section with CSV-formatted question/response pairs
+   - If you implemented the stretch goal, include examples of contextual exchanges

+The auto-grader should check:
+1. That your chat scripts can be executed
+2. That they correctly handle the test questions
+3. That your results file contains the required sections